bytedance/ns-x/README.md

 ~~By now, the main loop lock a single os thread, but in the future, the main loop may run on a fork join pool.~~

-Parallelized main loop is already implemented, main loop will split once the packet heap reach a given threshold, and exit after spinning a fixed rounds without any task.
-The active main loop will always exist but no more than a given limit.
+~~Parallelized main loop is already implemented, main loop will split once the packet heap reach a given threshold, and exit after spinning a fixed rounds without any task.
+The active main loop will always exist but no more than a given limit.~~ (deprecated since it's hard to guarantee order of events, should be solved by separate multiple events heap)

 ## Contribution